agitation/validation-bundle/README.md

-# AgitBaseBundle
+# AgitValidationBundle

-The AgitBaseBundle is a Symfony2 bundle for the Agitation components.
-It contains some common classes and traits to be used by other Agitation and Tixys bundles.
+The AgitValidationBundle is a Symfony2 bundle which provides various validators.
+These can either be injected directly as `agit.validator.*` services or used through the `agit.validation` service and their registered ID.